 - Avoid warranty issues

 For end users, there is another important reason to use an OEM approved PCMO.
-When you use a engine oil that has not been approved by your car manufacturer, you are voiding your warranty.
+Using an engine oil that has not been approved by your car manufacturer can cause issues with OEM warranty.